BlackwingHQ/iBoot64Binja/README.md

 ## Minimum Version

-This plugin requires the following minimum version of Binary Ninja:
+This plugin has been tested with the following minimum version of Binary Ninja:

 * 2.0